Friday, August 7, 2009

 I have been gone too long.
 I don't know if I am the only one experiencing blogger problems but I have had a hard time of it of late.
 So I have been out of the loop for a while.

+Here's a quick catch-up on a long process.
 Christmas 2007 ( I have to start the story here) I gave each of my kids a plain bowl that I had made.
 The idea being that they would paint on their own design and I would get it fired.

 Now move forward a year December 2008: They finally get to put brush to bowl.
 I did a quick pencil guide sketch and let them loose.
 Then added some black outline afterward to help things along.